 Participation in Significant Complex Litigation and Trial Experience:

 For more than 35 years, Kevin Roddy has represented plaintiffs in many significant class actions, representative actions, and derivative actions litigated in federal and state courts throughout the United States.
 He has represented individual and institutional clients.
 Mr. Roddy has played the lead role in representing plaintiffs in many significant cases, and has helped secure recoveries exceeding $2 billion.
+Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.

 Mr. Roddy’s efforts in these complex cases have been praised by federal and state courts.
 In approving a worldwide settlement of a civil RICO and consumer protection class action brought on behalf of approximately 18 million people who used Western Union’s money transfer services to transfer money from one country to another, in which Mr. Roddy served as Lead Counsel for Plaintiffs, Senior U.S. District Judge Charles Sifton of the Eastern District of New York lauded Mr. Roddy’s “extensive experience handling civil RICO cases and class actions.”
 The Court noted that the team of plaintiffs’ counsel, led by Mr. Roddy, had “secured a significant recovery, including injunctive relief that requires [Western Union] to materially change the consumer disclosure forms and receipts that it uses throughout the world, in a complex, risky class action, and confronted defense counsel from highly respected law firms.”
 In re Western Union Money Transfer Litigation, Master File No. CV-01-0335 (CPS) (E.D.N.Y.
 Feb.
 8, 2005) (Memorandum and Order, at 13, 16).
 That case was settled in 2005 on a worldwide basis for consideration exceeding $65 million and the imposition of worldwide injunctive relief.